Zane Flores

-Zane Flores is an American college football quarterback for the Oklahoma State Cowboys.
+Zane Flores is an American college football quarterback for the Iowa State Cyclones.
+He previously played for the Oklahoma State Cowboys.

 Early life

-Flores attended high school at Gretna located in Gretna, Nebraska.
-Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the Oklahoma State Cowboys over Nebraska.
+Flores attended Gretna High School in Gretna, Nebraska.
+He was rated as a three-star recruit and committed to play college football for the Oklahoma State Cowboys over Nebraska.

 College career

-During his first collegiate season in 2023, he did not play in any games, using the season to redshirt.
-In the 2024, Flores did not appear in any games due a season ending lower leg injury.
-Heading into the 2025 season, he competed with TCU transfer Hauss Hejny for the Cowboys starting quarterback job.
+As a freshman in 2023, Flores did not play in any games and took a redshirt.
+In 2024, he did not appear in any games due a season-ending lower leg injury.
+Heading into the 2025 season, Flores competed with TCU transfer Hauss Hejny for the Cowboys starting quarterback job.
 Heading into week one, Flores lost the starting job, but an injury to Hejny forced him into the game, where he completed 13 of his 20 passes for 136 yards in a victory versus UT Martin.
-After the game, it was announced that Hejny would be out for an extended period of times, giving Flores the starting job.
+After the game, it was announced that Hejny would be out for an extended period of time, giving Flores the starting job.